 The syntax of IF EXISTS is as follows:

-hive – PURGE
+Hive – PURGE

 When you delete a file/folder it is not removed permanently .
 It initially goes into Trash folder.
 Think of Trash folder as recycle bin in desktop.
-The deleted file can be recovered from TRASH folder , but once deleted from here then the file is permanently deleted.
+The deleted file can be recovered from TRASH folder , but once deleted from here then the file is permanently removed.
 If you are absolutely sure that the table needs to be permanently deleted then you can use PURGE.
 This makes sure the data is not moved to TRASH instead it is permanently removed.

 The syntax of PURGE is as follows:

-hive – drop multiple tables in hive
+Hive – drop multiple tables in hive

+As of now this is not possible in HIVE.
 If you need to drop all tables then the easiest way is to drop the database .